radrow/ddtrace/SCENARIOS.md

 #### `nodeadlock`

-Certain termination (i.e. no deadlock), where two parallel sessions finish
-successfully:
+Scenario that always terminates without deadlocking.
+Two parallel sessions finish successfully:

 - Service `0` calls `1`, `1` calls `2`, `2` replies to `1`, `1` replies to `0`
 - Service `4` calls `3`, `3` calls `0` (optionally waiting for it to receive